 Everyone is aware of the global efforts to reduce the amount of plastic and chemicals entering our environment.
-Inhaled anesthetics are known to deplete the ozone layer and most granular absorbents are very caustic with their disposal often subject to regulations intended to minimize their impact on our landfills and the possibility of polluting our groundwater.
+Inhaled anesthetics are known to deplete the ozone layer and most granular absorbents are very caustic.

-Solid AbsorbentTM Technology provides an opportunity to significantly reduce environmental footprint:
+Solid Absorbent TechnologyTM provides an opportunity to significantly reduce environmental footprint:

-- Superior duration means users contribute far less plastic and chemicals to our landfills. - Low-flow safe chemistry allows users to reduce inhaled anesthetics entering our atmosphere.
+- · Superior duration means users contribute far less plastic and chemicals to our landfills. - · Low-flow safe chemistry allows users to reduce inhaled anesthetics entering our atmosphere. - · SpiraLith is non-hazardous by California CCR Title 22 - Fathead Minnow Hazardous Waste Screen Bioassay.